 -

-Mashup Score: 1Infection precaution adherence varies by potential exposure risks to SARS-CoV-2 and job role: Findings from a US medical center - 24 day(s) ago
+Mashup Score: 1Infection precaution adherence varies by potential exposure risks to SARS-CoV-2 and job role: Findings from a US medical center - 1 year(s) ago

 Infection precautions (IP) facilitate standardized and safe patient care.
 Research has demonstrated several barriers to IP adherence among health care personnel (HCP) but potential exposure risk to SARS-CoV-2 and job role has not been considered.